ELF Support

 • For “move $fp, $sp”, fieldFromInstruction(0x11cd0000, 0, 12) = (0x11cd0000 & 0x00000fff).
 Check bits(20..31) is 0.

-• DecodeBranch16Target() and DecodeBranch24Target(): decode immediate value to MCInst.operand and set the type of MCInst.operand to immediate type and value to positive or negative.
-Operand of MCInst can be immediate or register type.
+• DecodeBranch16Target() and DecodeBranch24Target(): decode immediate value to MCInst.operand and set the type of MCInst.operand to immediate type, with value being either positive or negative.
+Operand of MCInst can be either immediate or register type.